 If you really have to see more details, see uniform acceleration in a Minkowski spacetime.

 Now consider an observer who accelerates with the rightmost "B" clock, that is, the clock higher up in the created field.
 As the clock changes speed, that observer's hypersurfaces of simultaneity will tilt so that the B observer will judge the A clock to be lagging successively more behind.
 When B's clock reads 2, B will judge the A clock to read 1; when B's clock reads 4, B will judge the A clock to read 2.
-Overall, B will judge A's clock to be running at half the B clock's speed entirely because of the relativity of simultaneity.
+Overall, B will judge A's clock to be running at half the B clock's speed.
+The effect, the figure shows, is entirely due to the relativity of simultaneity.

 The geometry of uniform acceleration in a Minkowski spacetime turns out to be especially simple.
 The hypersurfaces of simultaneity of an observer accelerating with the B clock turns out to coincide with the hypersurfaces of simultaneity of an observer accelerating with the A clock.
 Hence the observer moving with clock A will agree that the A clock is running slower and the B clock faster.
 When the A observer's clock reads 1, A will judge B's clock to read 2.
 When the A observer's clock reads 2, A will judge B's clock to read 4.